aws-samples/eks-blueprints-for-proton/README.md

 This will trigger a workflow identical to the one we triggered with the deployment.
 Terraform, in this case, will `apply` the configuration to an existing cluster and the logic inside the EKS Blueprints module will know how to upgrade an EKS cluster.
 At the end of this process the GitHub action will notify Proton that the upgrade has completed.

 Please note that Kubernetes versions are a moving target.
-The examples in this README file refer to setting up version 1.20 and upgrading it to 1.21.
+The examples in this README file refer to setting up version 1.23 and upgrading it to 1.24.
 Over time, your setup will require to use new EKS Blueprints module versions (as defined in the [main.tf](https://github.com/aws-samples/eks-blueprints-for-proton/blob/main/templates/eks-mng-karpenter-with-new-vpc/v1/infrastructure/main.tf) file and different Kubernetes cluster versions as defined in the [schema.yaml](https://github.com/aws-samples/eks-blueprints-for-proton/blob/main/templates/eks-mng-karpenter-with-new-vpc/v1/schema/schema.yaml) file.

 > Note: Kubernetes cluster upgrades are often heavy operations that have ramifications into add-on components and modules you use.
 In some cases they also have ramifications into how applications running on Kubernetes are defined.
 While EKS Blueprints help in that regard, it's important that you test these upgrades throughout.
 Also consider that there are a number of strategies you can use to surface Kubernetes versions in your Proton templates.
 In our quick example we have shown how to have multiple Kubernetes versions in the same template but another tactic could be to separate Kubernetes versions in dedicated Proton major template versions (in a 1:1 mapping between the Kubernetes version and the Proton template major version).
 Each approach has advantages and disadvantages that you need to factor in.
 You can read more about Proton templates versions [here](https://docs.aws.amazon.com/proton/latest/adminguide/ag-template-versions.html).

 #### Deleting the cluster
 When you are done with the test you may want to delete the cluster to avoid incurring into undesired infrastructure costs.
-From the Proton console go into the environment you have deployed and select `Delete`.
-This will trigger the same workflow of the deployment and the update.
-Proton will open a PR against the repository which, when merged, will call the Terraform destroy workflows defined in GitHub Actions.
+From the Proton console go into the environment you have deployed and select Delete.